The 2018 Ineson Lecture was held at the Geological Society, London on 29 November. The theme of the meeting was Hydrochemistry and Human Health.

 - Inorganic chemistry of bottled water

-The Ineson Lecture will be accompanied by a series of supporting speakers on the theme of hydrochemistry and human health in the UK and internationally, including:
+The Ineson Lecture was accompanied by a series of supporting speakers on the theme of hydrochemistry and human health in the UK and internationally, including:

 - Dr Mohammad Hoque, University of Portsmouth, and Dr Adrian Butler, Imperial College London.